Ablativo/Documents/Architecture.md

 ---
 ## <a id="app"></a>Mobile application for visitors

 It is an open-source application available on our git repository and provided as apk.
-We are talking about a hybrid app developed on ***React Native***, a cross-platform mobile development framework that allows programmers to create apps for both iOS and Android in one simple language, JavaScript.
+We are talking about a hybrid app developed on **React Native**, a cross-platform mobile development framework that allows programmers to create apps for both iOS and Android in one simple language, JavaScript.
 Indeed React Native runs on React, an open-source library for building UI with JavaScript, this framework through a set of components builds a mobile application with a native look and feel.
 Due to the pretty simple learning curve and well-balanced performance React Native it’s the perfect compromise for our application.

 ---
-## <a id="dboard"></a>Dashboard for data analysis
+## <a id="dboard"></a>Data analytics dashboard for the curator
 Management and monitoring module, practically speaking the admin console.
 It is implemented as a **React + Material UI** web application so that to have a fully responsive and accessible from everywhere tool, with great performances and a pleasant Material Design interface.
 It provides information about:
 * The number of visitors inside the museum using the mobile application;
 * The current environmental status of the museum, showing the telemetries collected by the embedded sensors;
-* The number of likes that each room receive;
+* Details about the current status of each room and artwork;

 In future releases, it may include other functionalities, such as a calendar, Q&A fast personalization, and so on.